binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 ### Management of Application Secrets {#web-applications-identify-risks-management-of-application-secrets}

-Passwords and other secrets for things like data-stores, syslog servers, monitoring services, email accounts and so on can be useful to an attacker to compromise data-stores, obtain further secrets from email accounts, file servers, system logs, services being monitoring, etc and may even provide credentials to continue moving through the network compromising other machines.
+* Passwords and other secrets for things like data-stores, syslog servers, monitoring services, email accounts and so on can be useful to an attacker to compromise data-stores, obtain further secrets from email accounts, file servers, system logs, services being monitored, etc, and may even provide credentials to continue moving through the network compromising other machines.

-Passwords and/or their hashes travelling over the network.
+* Passwords and/or their hashes travelling over the network.
 Also see the [Wire Inspecting](#network-identify-risks-wire-inspecting) section in the [Network](#network) chapter.

 #### Data-store Compromise
 ![](images/ThreatTags/difficult-common-average-moderate.png)